malgorithms/toffee/README.md

 </p>
 ```

-In other words, feel free to pick whatever indentation baseline you want when entering a region of Coffee.
+In other words, feel free to pick whatever indentation baseline you want when entering a region of CoffeeScript.

 Note that where you put your toffee mode tokens (`{:`) is important, as the following illustrates: